steilerDev/ci-rebuild-icps/CONTRIBUTING.md

 Once the `dev` branch has reached a certain stage, changes can be staged for release on the `beta` channel.
 This happens through a Pull Request against the `beta` branch.
 This will trigger more thorough checks, including building all assets necessary for release, as well as E2E and API tests.
 Once the pull request has been merged, [semantic release](https://github.com/semantic-release/semantic-release) will perform a release to the `beta` channel on DockerHub and npm.

 In order to run a production release, a PR against the main branch is required - triggering the same sanity checks as the `beta` branch.
 After passing and merging, a production release will deploy the artifacts to DockerHub, npm and also update documentations.
-After a production release was concluded, merge the main branch into the dev branch, in order for the release tags to be updated.
+After a production release was concluded, the associated nightly tags are removed (to clean up the repository) and the main branch is merged back into the dev branch, in order to update the semantic release version.

 Before merging the PR into `beta` or `main` the following checks are enforced through branch protection rules:
 - Full build process